PRISM

 -

-Map out how conflicting service priorities will inevitably create tensions and collaborate for the most effective outcomes
+Map out how conflicting service priorities will be incorporated and negotiate the most effective outcomes

 -